sernajoto/ignite_elixir/apps/rocklivery/README.md

 **Chapter III - Module 4**

-Learning about Phoenix and creating a user CRUD.
+Learning about Phoenix, creating a user CRUD and tests.

+**Chapter III - Module 4 - Challenge 02**

+Must create other tests with the goal of completing 100% coverage of Excoveralls.